nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ### 9.2 Requirements

 - A Kubernetes cluster with version 1.6 or later.
-- The scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer) deployed in our clusters
+- The scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer) deployed in our cluster.

 ### 9.3 Reference data